 Infusionsoft is a small business-focused, comprehensive sales and marketing platform, which includes basic contact management, CRM, marketing automation and e-commerce capabilities into a single, subscription-based SaaS product.
 Functionality included in Infusionsoft's software includes: Automat...

-IBM Watson Campaign Automation, formerly IBM Marketing Cloud, is a highly scalable SaaS-based, cross-channel, digital marketing platform providing digital marketers the ability to implement and manage email, mobile, social and lead management campaign processes.
-It powers the delivery of consiste...
+Acoustic Campaign (formerly IBM Watson Campaign Automation) is a highly scalable SaaS-based, cross-channel, digital marketing platform providing digital marketers the ability to implement and manage email, mobile, social and lead management campaign processes.
+It powers the delivery of consistent...

 LeadSquared is a marketing automation and CRM platform.
 It includes landing pages, email marketing, lead management, analytics, connectors, and WordPress Plugins.